kevinkchen1/biomedical_agentic_ai/README.md

 # Helix Navigator

-**Learn LangGraph and Knowledge Graphs through Biomedical AI**

-An interactive educational project that teaches modern AI development through hands-on biomedical applications.
 ### *A Practical Introduction to LangGraph, Knowledge Graphs, and Biomedical AI*

-Helix Navigator is an educational project designed to help you build AI systems using biomedical datasets, multi-step AI agents, and knowledge-graph-based reasoning.
-Build AI agents that answer complex questions about genes, proteins, diseases, and drugs using graph databases and multi-step AI workflows.
+The Helix Navigator is a project focused on building AI systems using biomedical datasets, multi-step AI agents, and knowledge-graph-based reasoning.
+The goal is to build AI agents that answer complex questions about genes, proteins, diseases, and drugs using graph databases and multi-step AI workflows.

 *Navigate: [Getting Started](docs/getting-started.md) | [Foundations Guide](docs/foundations-and-background.md) | [Reference](docs/reference.md) | [Technical Guide](docs/technical-guide.md)*